yichong96/Kjv-transcript-editing/readme.md

 ```

 > __Note__: **ADD** the correct IPA pronunciation to `data.js` and commit it back to this repository so that others can also get the updated IPA pronunciations !

+### Backlog
+- Update CPBPC sql table with correct pronunciations.
+- Currently does not handle fixing of words with aprostrophes in it.
+E.g mother's